ArnoldDP/OStim-Community-Modlist/README.md

 [Bjorn](https://www.nexusmods.com/skyrimspecialedition/mods/91652) The new kid on the block, hates bandits as much as Lydia

-[IFD - Lydia](https://www.nexusmods.com/skyrimspecialedition/mods/38473) Adds a lot moe depth to a character that has a special place in everyones heart.
-(Is managed by NFF)
+[IFD - Lydia](https://www.nexusmods.com/skyrimspecialedition/mods/38473) Hates bandits as much as Bjorn (Is managed by NFF)

 [Vayne](https://www.nexusmods.com/skyrimspecialedition/mods/77924) *The* dunmer waifu